junxit/us-congress-bills-116/metadata.md

 - 2019-07-18 — Introduced in Senate
 - 2019-07-18 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2019-07-24 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with amendments favorably.
+- 2019-09-23 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments and an amendment to the title.
+With written report No. 116-113.
+- 2019-09-23 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments and an amendment to the title.
+With written report No. 116-113.
+- 2019-09-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 216.